andreivasiliu/demimud/README.md

 The capability to contain and be contained, to be adressed (short description and gender) and to be described (internal/external descriptions) are universal.

+## CLI version

+Besides the normal multi-player net server, the MUD can also be compiled to a stand-alone single-player CLI.

+Since it's a simple CLI, it also compiles to WASI.
+You can see a demo of it at https://webassembly.sh/ by typing `demimud`, which will run the engine inside your browser.

+Note that Firefox does not support user input outside of dialog prompts for security reasons, you'll have a better experience with other browsers for now.

+The Dawn of Time areas are not included in it yet, since properly handling their license is difficult (although not impossible).

 # Running